Ackee-Blockchain/wake/docs/testing-framework/fuzzing.md

 </script>

 By default, nothing but status of each test is printed to the console.
 Using the `--passive` flag, the output of the first process is printed to the console.
-Standard output and standard error of all processes are redirected to the `.wake-logs/fuzz` directory.
+Standard output and standard error of all processes are redirected to the `.wake/logs/testing` directory.

 !!! tip "Reproducing a failed test"
     For every process, Wake generates a random seed that is used to initialize the random number generator.
     The seed is printed to the console and can be used to reproduce the test failure:

     ```shell
-    wake fuzz tests/test_counter_fuzz.py -n 5 -s 62061e838798ad0f
+    wake test tests/test_counter_fuzz.py -P 5 -s 62061e838798ad0f
     ```

     A random seed can be specified using the `-s` flag.
 Multiple `-s` flags are allowed.